Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 The greeting of visitors in peasant societies with bread and salt (khlyab i sol), and its variants in the different Slavic languages reflects the important role played by these two items: bread as the “staff of life” (the basic foodstuff), and salt as the symbol of well-being (HARDING A., 2013: 13).

 As this name of goods so clearly revealed its antiquity, it is possible to raise the question about the search for traces in modern languages a word for the process meaning the equivalent exchange of goods.
 We can trace the etymology of the words have the value "trade", "price", "to buy", "to sell", "to cost", "dear", "cheap" etc. But many of them have no matches in other languages, but correspondences are available just for the word torg and similar "merchandise".
 According to M. Vasmer, Slavic *tŭrgŭ presented in different ways in all Slavic languages have cognates words also in Lithuanian, Latvian, Illyrian, Albanian, Swedish, Danish, Finnish, and others (VASMER MAX.
 1973.
 V IV: 82).
 The root of this word can have front and back vowels and, labialized and not labialized what, in fact, points to the itinerant character of the word – torg-, turg, targ-, tirg-, terg-.
 The origin of the Slavic word *tŭrgŭ was clarified by G.I.
 Ramstedt and M. Räsänen.
-According to Ramstedt, Turkic words meaning "silk" and in general "fabric", "goods" were borrowed from the Mongolian language (Mong. torga "silk", Tung. tōrga "cotton fabric", "goods") and further in other similar meanings spread all the way to Scandinavia (RAMSTEDT G.J.
+According to Ramstedt, Turkic words meaning "silk" and in general "fabric", and "goods" were borrowed from the Mongolian language (Mong. torga "silk", Tung. tōrga "cotton fabric", "goods") and further in other similar meanings spread all the way to Scandinavia (RAMSTEDT G.J.
 1949: 99; RAMSTEDT G.J.
 1957: 49).
 On the contrary, Räsänen considered Trc. turku, turγu "station" to be the original (A. RÄSÄNEN M. 1946: 82), although he did not return to this thought later, limiting itself to mentioning the Turkic-Mongolian matches in the name of silk (RÄSÄNEN M. 1969: 490).

 …location of late Neolithic settlements may also testify about the possible ways of applying by local community control over natural crossings, therefore, for ways to move and intertribal exchange, which gave them an advantage in social development and the opportunity to expand their influence (TOVKAYLO M.T.
 1998:14).

-Besides O.T. turku, formed from tur-"to stand", "to be", "to live", which has matches in many Turkic languages, can also consider other words suitable for our situation: O.T.. tera "valley lowland", 1. terkäš "confluence of river branches"; Yakut. törüt "river mouth".
+Besides O.T. turku, formed from tur-"to stand", "to be", and "to live", which has matches in many Turkic languages, can also consider other words suitable for our situation: O.T.. tera "valley lowland", 1. terkäš "confluence of river branches"; Yakut. törüt "river mouth".
 It is natural that in such markets there has been a large crowd of people, and this is also reflected in the Turkic languages: O.T. ter "to collect, hoard"; terig "meeting, gathering"; törkün "tribe", O.T. terkäš "crush"; Tat. törkem "crowd, group"; Bash. törköm "crowd"; Balk., Karach. türtüšou "crush"; Tur. türük, "kingdom, world", teraküm "accumulation".
-It was also natural tension between sellers and buyers, the frist tried to sell their goods more profitable, the latter, trying to bring down the price, argued, scolded, were capricious, that was really traded.
+It was also natural tension between sellers and buyers, the first tried to sell their goods more profitable, the latter, trying to bring down the price, argued, scolded, were capricious, that was traded.
 Such a conclusion can be reached by considering the following words: Chuv. tirke "be picky", tirkev "capriciousness, fastidiousness", Tur terk "abandonment, rejection, repudiation", diriğ "refusal", O.T. terkiš "grumpy", Tat. tirgərgə "to scold", Bash. tirgəü "curse".
 The contradictions between the seller and the buyer is also displayed by the etymology of the ancient Indo-European word *kʷrinā- "to buy" (OInd krīṇāti, Gr. πρίαμαι, NPers. xarīdan, OIrl. cren-, OLyt. krieno and other similar).
-This word orinates from Old Bulgarish *keren "to be stubborn, to balk" (Chuv. xirĕn).
+This word originates from Old Bulgarish *keren "to be stubborn, to balk" (Chuv. xirĕn).
 Likewise PIE. mizdhō "payment" can have Bulgarian origin too (OSlav. mьzda, Osset. mizd, Got. mizdō a.o.), if the word is derived from the question of the buyer "how much"?
 Chuv. miçe "how?" and tav "thank" corresponds such question.

 It is generally accepted that this word is a very early borrowing from some Indo-European language, which can be dated by a period when m was unacceptable at the beginning of words, and therefore was replaced by b (CLAUSON GERARD.
 2002.)

-Another word, which meant "payment, price" and borrowed by Turks from Trypillians, could be a word *demirz, which corresponded to the Heb. demis "money."
+Another word, which meant "payment, price" and loaned by Turks from Trypillians, could be the word *demirz, which corresponded to the Heb. demis "money."
 Modern-day Turkic words demir / temir mean "iron" and it raises doubts about the possibility of the use of iron as a means of payment when this function belonged to silver.
 In addition, iron was not yet known at the time of contact between Turks and Trypillians.
-However, it could be assumed that for a long time Turkic word *demirz was used just in the general meaning of a costly thing, and only later, while the advent of the first iron products, which, indeed, had great value, changed its meaning.
+However, it could be assumed that for a long time Turkic word *demirz was used just in the general meaning of a costly thing, and only later, with the advent of the first iron products, which, indeed, had great value, changed its meaning.
 It is also possible that the word was first taken from the Turks to "copper", because, after the appearance of copper, it could also run as money of minor value.

-Copper Age was characterized by forming Balkan-Carpathian Metallurgical Province.
+The Copper Age was characterized by the forming of the Balkan-Carpathian Metallurgical Province.
 This system of related manufacturing hotbeds occupied mining and metallurgical centers of the Northern Balkans and Carpathians, where extremely bright farming and animal husbandry Eneolithic cultures of Gumelniţa–Karanovo, Vancea-Pločnik, Tisapolgar-Bodrogkerestur, Petreşti were localized.
 Widely known Trypilla culture in the southwest of the USSR was only the eastern province of the block and did not know their own industry: its masters used imported copper.
 Since the formation of the province, a large proportion of products from the Balkan and Carpathian centers was sent further to the east in the Eastern European Steppe and Steppe-Forest (CHERNYKH E.N., KUZMINYKH S.V.
 1990: 136).

 It is understood that the function of money could act as metal ingots of a certain weight.
-Archaeology does not yet have the data when a balance in Eastern Europe has appeared, but the possibility of its existence was cloudily testified by linguistics.
+Archaeology does not yet have the data on when a balance in Eastern Europe appeared, but the possibility of its existence was cloudily testified by linguistics.
 For example Mari punda "money" corresponds to OE.. pund "pound, as a measure of weight".
 Maybe the word came to the Mari language through Mordvinic which have pandoms "to pay", pandoma "payment", borrowed from the Anglo-Saxons.
 Similar words are in the other Germanic languages.
 It is believed that they have been early borrowed from Latin where pondō "pound" and pondus "weight" are present (KLUGE FRIEDRICH.
 1989: 542).
 However, the Mari word is closest to the Latin words and if no other explanation for its etymology will be found, its appearance can be connected with the time when the Italics were still living in Europe.

 The formation of the numerals in different languages can also light some of the details of intertribal trade.
 For example, a common Indo-European protoform of the numeral for ten was restored as *deќm.
-It can be linked to the ancient Turkic *dekim "a lot", the warrant for its existence is the presence O.T. tekim "a lot, many".
-Obviously, during inter-tribal trade Turkic word with a total value took at Indo-Europeans a more concrete meaning.
+It can be linked to the ancient Turkic *dekim "a lot", the warrant for its existence is the presence of O.T. tekim "a lot, many".
+During inter-tribal trade, Turkic word with a total value took at Indo-Europeans a more concrete meaning.
 Fin. *deksan "ten", present in words kahdeksan "eight" and yhdeksän "nine" can be associated with the Turkic numerals doksan / tuksan "ninety".
 For a time words like toquz and on / un were synonymous, meaning "ten", in the Turkic languages.
 Then the words doksan and tuksan can be explained as "ten of tens" that when trading by dozens of units of goods (such as skins) could be perceived by Finnish people simply as "ten" and the Turkic word was taken in the western Finnish languages just in this sense.
-More details about all of this in section "To the primary formation of numerals in the Nostratic languages".
+More details about all of this in the section "To the primary formation of numerals in the Nostratic languages".
 The fact of trade by dozens can be confirmed by the replacement O.S. word četyredesętĭ in East-Slavic by the word sorok "forty" borrowed from the ancient Bulgars (Chuv. hĕrĕh "forty").
 It is known that four dozen small articles were perceived as a distinct trade unit, namely by the Eastern Slavs as "a bunch of sable skins" (VASMER M. 1971: 722).
-Obviously, this is the number of skins needed for the manufacture of sable fur.
+This is the number of skins needed for the manufacture of sable fur.